googlecartographer/rfcs/text/0000-monitoring-ros.md

 We don't implement a `/diagnostics` publisher, as this would require implicit reasoning about the metrics.
 Instead, we provide a service to query the metrics.

-### Internal
+### Internal Bridge

+* Implement basic data structures for counters, gauges and histograms.
+  * Realize the interfaces defined `/cartographer/metrics`.
+  * 3rd-party dependency-free (no Prometheus etc. required).

-* Add a registry in form of a `cartographer_ros::metrics::FamilyFactory` that implements the [abstract base class](https://github.com/googlecartographer/cartographer/blob/master/cartographer/metrics/family_factory.h) from the Cartographer library.
+* Add a registry in form of a `cartographer_ros::metrics::FamilyFactory`:
+  * implements the [abstract base class](https://github.com/googlecartographer/cartographer/blob/master/cartographer/metrics/family_factory.h) from the Cartographer library
+  * holds ownership of all registered metrics families
+  * provides an additional method `CollectMetrics()` that aggregates the state of its metrics into a ROS message format

-* Register it to the static global family factory stubs in the Cartographer library using `::cartographer::metrics::RegisterAllMetrics` at initialization of a node, i.e. before any computations take place.
+* Establish a bridge to the Cartographer library using `::cartographer::metrics::RegisterAllMetrics` at initialization, i.e. before any computations take place.

-* Add a registry/collector that provides a method to aggregate the state of the metrics into a metrics message (see "Public" section) on demand, i.e. if requested by the service callback.
+* Transfer ownership of the registry to the node.
+* Add and expose a service callback in the node to collect the metrics from the registry.

-### Public
+### ROS Interface

 Add suitable message formats for the metrics to `cartographer_ros_msgs/msg/metrics`.
 All available metrics are aggregated in a single `Metrics.msg`, this way the service caller has access to all data and can filter by itself if needed: